ruby-next/ruby-next/README.md

 Language is responsible for **transpiling** edge Ruby syntax into older versions.
 It could be done programmatically or via CLI.
 It also could be done in runtime.

-Currently, Ruby Next supports Ruby versions 2.5+ (including JRuby 9.2.8+).
+Currently, Ruby Next supports Ruby versions 2.4+ (including JRuby 9.2.8+).
+Support for EOL versions (<2.5) slightly differs though ([see below](#using-with-eol-rubies)).

-Please, [open an issue](https://github.com/ruby-next/ruby-next/issues/new/choose) if you would like us to support older Ruby versions.
+Please, [open an issue](https://github.com/ruby-next/ruby-next/issues/new/choose) or join the discussion in the existing ones if you would like us to support older Ruby versions.

 ## Quick start